| Wheeling’s

 Leaves Historic Adventism—Part 1-5 [WM–315-319] and The Charles

 Wheeling 46-Page Tape Transcript—Part 1-6 [WM–315x1-6].)
+Within two

 years, Charles had become more open in his attacks on the Spirit of